Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds: Cloud Use Overview

+We then use the AS59645 BTTF historic bulk whois service~\cite{streibelt2022we} to identify the Autonomous System (AS) that has been announcing a specific IP address during the month in the past for which we observed it in our dataset.
+The AS59645 BTTF historic bulk whois service leverages several historic datasets to provide information on the ASes that announced specific IP addresses up to one-day resolutions, spanning the period from May 2005 (for IPv4) and January 2007 (for IPv6) up until today.
+Please see the BTTF whois paper by Streibelt et al. for a detailed description of the methodology~\cite{streibelt2022we}.

-We present an overview of our findings in \Fref{fig:public_clouds}.
+\mypar{Results.} \Fref{fig:public_clouds} presents an overview of our findings.
 On a macroscopic level, we already see major differences between institutions from different countries.
 Having at least one system located at a major cloud provider is common for the \us, the \uk, and the Netherlands.
-The THE Top100 also show a pattern similar to that of the \us.
+The THE Top100 show a pattern similar to the \us.
 Cloud usage in these three countries and the THE Top100 shows a high share of using services hosted at Amazon.
-For the other two major cloud operators (Google, Microsoft), we find that the \us developed towards a situation where all of the three major operators are used at universities at the same time, rising from 79 institutions (30.38\%) in January 2015 to \CSMAXABSeduAMAZONGOOGLEMICROSOFT (\CSMAXPERCeduAMAZONGOOGLEMICROSOFT) in \lastdate.
-For the Netherlands and \uk, we see a lower share of Google over time, starting at 30 (26.09\%) of all institutions for the \uk and 4 (21.05\%) for the Netherlands in January 2015, reaching \CSMAXABSukGOOGLEonly (\CSMAXPERCukGOOGLEonly) for the \uk and \CSMAXABSnlGOOGLEonly (\CSMAXPERCnlGOOGLEonly) for the Netherlands in \lastdate.
-Instead, contrary to the \us, where commonly all three major providers are used, a combination of Amazon and Microsoft based hosting is more common for the Netherlands and \uk.
+We find that the \us developed towards a situation where all of the three major operators are used at universities at the same time, rising from 79 institutions (30.38\%) in January 2015 to \CSBTTFMAXABSeduAMAZONGOOGLEMICROSOFT (\CSBTTFMAXPERCeduAMAZONGOOGLEMICROSOFT) in \lastdate.
+For the Netherlands and \uk, we see a lower share of Google over time, starting at 30 (26.09\%) of all institutions for the \uk and 4 (21.05\%) for the Netherlands in January 2015, reaching \CSBTTFMAXABSukGOOGLEonly (\CSBTTFMAXPERCukGOOGLEonly) and \CSBTTFMAXABSnlGOOGLEonly (\CSBTTFMAXPERCnlGOOGLEonly), respectively, in \lastdate.
+Note that, in the \uk, the adoption of Amazon-hosted cloud services took place between 2015 and 2017, with the largest adoption happening in 2016.
+We conjecture that this is related to AWS being included in the \uk's government cloud from late 2013 onwards~\cite{gcloud4}, as prior outsourcing arrangements are unlikely to be quickly changed to new offerings~\cite{goo2007investigation}.
+Contrary to the \us, where commonly all three major providers are used, a combination of Amazon and Microsoft is more common in the Netherlands and \uk.